wstrm/stat/README.md

 Stat
 ====

-Stat is a operating system that starts a simple web browser (in the framebuffer) as quickly as possible.
+Stat is a operating system that starts a simple web browser (in the framebuffer) as quickly as possible in order to show web-based statistics.
+The browser opens in fullscreen and borderless mode which is developed in Qt.
+Developed towards the Raspberry Pi 2, this can easily changed by by adding a new defconfig for your specific board.

 ## Build
 ### With Docker